 Luckily, we have three delicious vegetable-based options for lunch which will keep you full til dinnertime.
 They all pack several portions of fresh vegetables, helping you along the way to your target.
 Try out one of our easy vegan recipes for lunch below.

 Protein-packed Buddha bowl with pumpkin seed oil

 After a workout, or in the middle of a busy day, this protein-packed buddha bowl is what dreams are made of.
-Golden roasted vegetables (we used sprouts, cauliflower and beetroot, but feel free to diverge depending on the season) give warmth and body, Amaranth grain provides a hearty portion of plant-based protein and fiber.
+Golden roasted vegetables (we used sprouts, cauliflower and beetroot, but feel free to diverge depending on the season) give warmth and body, Amaranth grain provides a hearty portion of plant-based protein and fibre.
 And a dollop of hummus in the centre is rich with lemon and tahini.

 If you haven’t tried gochujang before, this recipe will convert you.
-This spicy Korean paste is spread over our vegetables before roasting to add an addictive, smoky flavor which complements the sweetness of roasted cauliflower and beetroot perfectly.
+This spicy Korean paste is spread over our vegetables before roasting to add an addictive, smoky flavour which complements the sweetness of roasted cauliflower and beetroot perfectly.
 What’s more, it’s fermented, making it a great choice for your gut health.